accodeing/fortnox-api/DEVELOPER_README.md

 - Verify that the test suite is passing
 - Bump `TargetRubyVersion` in `.rubocop.yml` and verify that the Rubocop version we are using is supporting that Ruby version.
 Otherwise you need to upgrade Rubocop as well, see [Rubocop instructions](#rubocop).
+The version here should be the lowest version we support.
-- Update your local `.ruby-version` if you are using rbenv
+- Update `.tool-versions` to the **newest version we support**
 - Update `.travis.yml` with the new Ruby versions
-- Update required Ruby version in this readme
+- Update required Ruby version in the readme
 - Verify that all GitHub integrations works in the pull request you are creating

 # Contributing